 Defined benefit vesting is the minimum length of service members need to qualify for a future retirement benefit.
 Vesting occurs when a member has at least 60 months of service credit.
-If vested, members are eligible to receive all member contributions upon retirement or leaving employment.
+If vested, faculty members are eligible for the defined benefit as early as age 60.
 If members are not vested, employer-paid contributions are forfeited upon retirement or leaving employment.

 Defined contribution vesting is the minimum length of service members need to be eligible to withdraw contributions.
 Vesting is based upon the length of participation in the plan.
 Upon retirement or leaving employment, members are eligible to withdraw a percentage of employer contributions based upon the following schedule: